 Add the soup to your Instant-Pot or a large soup pot and the noodles to a separate, smaller pot.
 Cook the noodles according the package.
 Just before serving, add a small portion of pasta to each bowl and enjoy!
 Store any leftovers separately.
 This method is also great for making this vegan noodle soup ahead of time.

-Can you add extra pasta?
+Can I add extra pasta?

 I’m a fan of extra pasta in my soups so I say YES!